 What are the treatments available for cancer of prostate?

-In early stage disease- the option of removing the whole of prostate which is called Radical
+In early-stage disease- the option of removing the whole of the prostate which is called Radical

 prostatectomy is offered.
-This can be done through open, laparoscopic or robotic.
+This can be done through open, laparoscopic surgery